ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 For Operator based deployments, refer to `Ansible AWX Operator documentation <https://ansible.readthedocs.io/projects/awx-operator>`_.

-Monitoring Ascender
+Monitoring climber
 ----------------------
 .. index::
-   pair: monitoring; Ascender
+   pair: monitoring; climber

-It is a best practice to monitor your Ascender hosts both from a system level as well as at the application level.
+It is a best practice to monitor your climber hosts both from a system level as well as at the application level.
 System level monitoring would include information about disk I/O, RAM utilization, CPU utilization, and network traffic.

-For application level monitoring, Ascender provides Prometheus-style metrics on an API endpoint ``/api/v2/metrics``.
+For application level monitoring, climber provides Prometheus-style metrics on an API endpoint ``/api/v2/metrics``.
 This can be used to monitor aggregate data about job status as well as subsystem performance such as for job output processing or job scheduling.

 Monitoring the actual CPU and memory utilization of your hosts is important because capacity management for instances does not dynamically introspect into the actual resource usage of hosts.
 The resource impact of automation will vary based on what exactly the playbooks are doing.
-For example, many cloud or networking modules do most of the actual processing on the node running the Ansible playbook (the execution node), which can have a significantly different impact on Ascender than running ``yum update`` across many hosts, where the execution node spends much of the time during this task waiting on results.
+For example, many cloud or networking modules do most of the actual processing on the node running the Ansible playbook (the execution node), which can have a significantly different impact on climber than running ``yum update`` across many hosts, where the execution node spends much of the time during this task waiting on results.

-If CPU or memory usage is very high, consider lowering the capacity adjustment on affected instances in Ascender.
+If CPU or memory usage is very high, consider lowering the capacity adjustment on affected instances in climber.
 This will limit how many jobs are run on or controlled by this instance.

 Using this in combination with application level metrics can help identify what was happening in the application when and if any service degradation occurred.
-Having information about Ascender’s performance over time can be very useful in diagnosing problems or doing capacity planning for future growth.
+Having information about climber’s performance over time can be very useful in diagnosing problems or doing capacity planning for future growth.

 Database Settings